 All patients will receive usual care in the participating hospital.

-Corticosteroids: RECOVERY is assessing the effects of corticosteroids in two different contexts: higher dose vs usual care in adults with COVID-19 and hypoxia who require ventilatory support; and lower dose dexamethasone in adults and children with influenza and hypoxia.
+Corticosteroids: RECOVERY is assessing the effects of corticosteroids in three different contexts: higher dose vs usual care in adults with COVID-19 and hypoxia who require ventilatory support; lower dose dexamethasone in adults and children with influenza and hypoxia; and lower dose dexamethasone in adults with community-acquired pneumonia (without suspected COVID-19 or influenza).

 Favourable modulation of the immune response is considered one of the possible mechanisms by which corticosteroids might be beneficial in the treatment of severe acute respiratory infections, including influenza, COVID-19, SARS and MERS.
 Common to severe cases of these infections is the presence of hypercytokinemia and the development of acute lung injury or acute respiratory distress syndrome (ARDS).25-28 Pathologically, diffuse alveolar damage is found in patients who die from these infections.29

+Corticosteroids in community-acquired pneumonia

+RECOVERY and other randomised trials have demonstrated the benefit of corticosteroids in patients with COVID-19 pneumonia.14,30 However, the potential role of corticosteroids in community-acquired pneumonia (CAP) of other aetiology remains uncertain.
+Several randomised trials have demonstrated that corticosteroids improve time to clinical stability and discharge in patients hospitalised with CAP, but this may simply relate to suppression of fever and inflammatory markers rather than a true improvement in disease outcomes.31,32 Previous trials have produced conflicting results on mortality, but have mostly been underpowered for this outcome, and in aggregate they are consistent with no significant effect of corticosteroids on mortality, or with a reduction of a third.16 The recent CAPE COD trial reported a significant reduction in mortality associated with corticosteroid use in ICU patients, but no effect was observed in the similar ESCAPe trial.33,34 The role of corticosteroids in CAP remains unclear, use in clinical practice is variable, and corticosteroid treatment is not recommended in current US or UK CAP treatment guidelines.35,36 An adequately powered randomised trial is needed to resolve this uncertainty.

 Corticosteroids in influenza